 - PHY 115 Topics in Applied Physics

-- Submit an SSC application/registration form and forward all high school as well as other college transcripts directly to the Office of Admissions.
+- Submit an SSC application and forward all official high school or HSE/GED® transcripts as well as other college transcripts directly to the Office of Admissions.

-- Submit an Echocardiography Program Application to the program by mail or in person (Room 4457) no later than April 15th prior to the fall semester anticipating admissions.
-Please visit SSC’s website to obtain an application to the program.
+- Submit an to the program by mail or in person (Room 4457) no later than June 15th prior to the fall semester anticipating admissions.

 - A photocopy of the student’s current health care insurance must be submitted to each respective program coordinator in order to participate at any clinical education site.
 Failure to maintain comprehensive health care insurance will result in the student being immediately withdrawn from the clinical site and thereby receiving a failing grade in the clinical education class.
 Furthermore, the student will be financially responsible to pay all medical bills and co-payments as a result of injuries or health issues that arise from participation of clinical education programs.

 Be advised that Biology must be completed within the last 5 years to satisfy the program requirements.

 Students must finish all prerequisite courses by December prior to the fall semester of the year you are seeking admission.
 Students must complete all Echocardiography program courses and general education courses with a “C” or better.

 Once admitted into the Echocardiography Program, students will be asked to complete a criminal background check and a possible drug screening, Students are responsible for these fees.
 Eligibility of internship sites might be dependent on results of the criminal background and drug screening results.